fleek-network/fleek-network-docs/docs/index.md

 [Develop](develop) learning materials for development and contributions.
 :::

+## Roadmap

+We aim to bring computation to where demand is.
+You can find Fleek Network's Public [roadmap](docs/roadmap) here.

 ## Need help?

 Join the Fleek Network [Discord](https://discord.gg/fleekxyz) if you want to ask a question or require help.